yeicobF/learning/fullstack/twitter-with-only-emojis-theo-t3-stack-tutorial/README.md

 - [Rate limiting with Upstash](https://youtu.be/YkOSUVzOAA4?t=5880)
 - [upstash/ratelimit](https://github.com/upstash/ratelimit)

+## If this was a real project

+- The forms management would be implemented using [React Hook Form](https://react-hook-form.com/) and Zod for validation in the client, and not only rely on the server response.

 ## Create T3 App Info

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.